Abraham Thomas (mass murderer): Murders and Thomas's version of events

-Trial and execution
+Court-martial and execution

-During Thomas's court-martial, defense counsel First Lieutenant William A. Bonwell attempted to argue for convictions on lesser charges of unpremeditated murder and manslaughter, which would spare his client from the possibility of execution and instead result in a lengthy prison sentence.
+At Thomas's court-martial, defense counsel First Lieutenant William A. Bonwell argued for convictions on lesser charges of unpremeditated murder and manslaughter, which would spare his client from possible execution and instead result in a lengthy prison sentence.

 In regard to Wenderoth's death, Bonwell claimed it was the "impulsive culmination of 'accumulated' passion."
 For her death, the court was provided with instructions for the lesser-included offense of voluntary manslaughter.
 As for Peters, he said that Thomas had acted "spontaneously" and was therefore guilty of a lesser charge.
 As for Bennett and Wiegel, Bonwell argued that each death resulted from sudden an impulsive acts from Thomas, and he was not guilty of premeditated murder.
 For the deaths of Bennett and Wiegel, the court was provided with instructions for involuntary manslaughter and unpremeditated murder, respectively.

 The court-martial lasted five days.
 Ultimately, Thomas was convicted of four counts of premeditated murder, with the court ruling that each of the four killings were calculated and deliberate.
 In one of Thomas's pretrial statements, he said he stood just inside the bedroom door, about ten feet away from Wenderoth, when he shot her, and that there was no light in the bedroom.
 However, the light in the kitchen shined into the bedroom and would've enabled him to see.
 The prosecution used medical testimony to prove that Thomas shot Wenderoth at close range.
 As for Peters, the court said he had been shot several times when he was on "his all fours in the bed."